-Since the time of our study, there have been new and more comprehensive surveys available from international studies on COVID-19, but these have not been validated in US medical students.^{22,24} We anticipate that these tools can be used in future studies.
+Since the time of our study, there have been new and more comprehensive surveys available from international studies on COVID-19, but these have not been validated by US medical students.^{22,24} We anticipate that these tools can be used in future studies.

-The overwhelming positive response to our question on the willingness to make changes in eating habits were indicative of the large gap in nutritional training and self-practice of healthy eating in US medical students.
-Our study highlights and reinforces the need for greater education on nutrition and self-care for our medical trainees and future clinical health care workforce.
-In the US, curricula and programs such as Nutrition in Medicine, Healthy Kitchen, and Culinary Medicine have been recognized as being helpful.
-Local facilities can be incorporated as demonstrated by the culinary medicine program at Tulane University, and at our institute we have collaborated with a local culinary institute to help with medical student education.
-At the global level, the World Health Organization (WHO) has established diet recommendations such as reducing snacking, eating breakfast and good dietary quality meals to optimize health throughout the COVID-19 pandemic.
-A comprehensive multi-level framework of action to support nutrition and food security during the COVID-19 pandemic, using the various levels of ecological health modes from the individual, community level, national level and global level has been developed to serve as a guideline.
+The overwhelming positive response to our question on the willingness to change eating habits was indicative of the large gap in nutritional training and self-practice of healthy eating in US medical students.
+Our study highlights and reinforces the need for greater education on nutrition and self-care for our medical trainees and future clinical health care workforce.^{6,25} In the US, curricula and programs such as Nutrition in Medicine, Healthy Kitchen, and Culinary Medicine have been helpful.26-28

-The dietary quality of medical students at one midwestern US college of medicine was found to be suboptimal during the early part of the COVID-19 pandemic.
-We anticipate that the results of our study can be used to inform future interventions on improving diet quality of medical students, and eventually translate into improved delivery of nutritionally enhanced clinical care to patients.
-We advocate medical schools to enhance nutritional teaching and self-practice skills to bridge the knowledge-practice gap.
-It is critical to optimize the health of all our future healthcare workforce, particularly during times of extreme stress.
+Local facilities can be incorporated, as demonstrated by the culinary medicine program at Tulane University, and at our institute, we have collaborated with a local culinary institute to help with medical student education.^{28,29} At the global level, the World Health Organization (WHO) has established diet recommendations such as reducing snacking, eating breakfast and good dietary quality meals to optimize health throughout the COVID-19 pandemic.30 A comprehensive multi-level framework of action to support nutrition and food security during the COVID-19 pandemic, using the various levels of ecological health modes from the individual, community level, national level, and global level has been developed to serve as a guideline.25 part of the COVID-19 pandemic.
+We anticipate that the results of our study can be used to inform future interventions on improving the quality of medical students' diet, and eventually translate into improved delivery of nutritionally enhanced clinical care to patients.
+We advocate medical schools enhance nutritional teaching and self-practice skills to bridge the knowledge-practice gap.
+It is critical to optimize the health of our future healthcare workforce, particularly during times of extreme stress.